 Old Delhi

 Old Delhi was once known as the city of Shahjahanabad.
-Shah Jahan established Kashmiri Gate Old Delhiit and made it his capital.
+Shah Jahan established it and made it his capital.
 This fortified city has a long and interesting history and even today, the remains of its glorious past can be seen in the form of Kashmiri Gate, Ajmeri Gate, Turkman Gate, Delhi Gate and Feroz Shah Kotla.
 The ever-increasing population in this area has resulted in extremely dense housing overlapping the small industries and commercial activities in the region.
 Purani Dilli, the capital of Muslim India, from 17th to 19th century houses a number of forts, monuments and mosques.

 Chandni Chowk, Red Fort and Jama Masjid, the largest mosque in India, are also a part of Old Delhi.
 The prime attractions of Old Delhi include Kashmiri Gate, which was witness to the desperate fighting where mutineers of 1857 were crushed by the British with an iron hand.
 Then, there is the British-erected Mutiny Memorial, the Ashoka pillar brought here by Feroz Shah Tughlaq, Digambar Jain Mandir, Sunehri and Fatehpur Masjid, the ruins of the city of Feroz Shah Kotla, erected by Feroz Shah Tughlaq in 1354, and Raj Ghat.